nawabahmadreshi/documentation/pages/features/search.md

 - overview
 - guide
 - advanced
+exclude_from_google_search: true
 ---

 {% if page.overview %}

 Branch is now building a powerful Search interface that will allow your users to discover personalized content within your app.
 With a few lines of code you can allow your users to discover and interact with relevant in-app content via an external search interface.
 This provides you an opportunity to re-engage with your users via content and preserve a rich experience by deeplinking them directly to content within your app.
 This is the first step to building a more open mobile ecosystem where in-app content is delivered to the right users at the right time.

-## Branch Search
+## A new Personalized Search powered by Branch
 This is what the Branch Search experience might look like on an Android Device.
-This is currently a proof of concept and will be soon available in the App Store.
+* This is currently a proof of concept and will be soon available in the App Store.

-TODO: Insert Video Link
+- TODO: Insert Video Link
-TODO: Insert screenshots
+- TODO: Insert screenshots

 Come help us build a more open mobile ecosystem by integrating the SDK today.